Life Coach vs. Therapist: 8 Myths Debunked (Plus How to Choose)

 Questions to Ask When You're Evaluating a Life Coach

-- Have they been certified by the ICF or the CCE?
+- Have you been certified as a coach by the ICF or the CCE?

-- Have they learned specific coaching methods or skills?
+- Have you learned specific coaching methods or skills?
+How?

-- Do they seek professional supervision, mentorship, or guidance?
+- Do you ever seek professional supervision, mentorship, or guidance?

 Myth #7: Therapists Only Work with People Who Have Mental Health Conditions